 AFSC stands for Air Force Specialty Code.

-It’s a 5-digit code used to identify specific job roles within the Air Force.
+It is a 5-digit identifier used to clarify specific job positions within the Air Force.

-The code provides information about the career field, skill level, and specific job within that field.
+This code conveys details about the career field, skill level, and exact job within that field.

 Which Air Force specialties are the highest paid?